 Sharron E. wrote, "We held a polka dot party and made a bunch of these for give-aways to our

 quilt customers.
 Ours were made with polka dot fabrics and we called them "polka-snots" or Snotty-dots."

 UNTIL NEXT TIME

 I'm sure I forgot something….I guess I'll tell you in the June newsletter!

 SHARING THIS NEWSLETTER

 Please do.
-Forward the ENTIRE thing to all your friends and even some of your enemies.
-Everybody enjoys a laugh or two.
+Send an email to everyone you know and tell them all about it.
+Print it off for all your friends, and some of your enemies.
+Just be sure to copy/paste ALL of it, especially the very beginning.
 Please do NOT forward just part of it.
 Somehow my name gets dropped off when these things float through cyberspace and since I’m writing them for free, I should at least get credit for writing them.
 If you write a guild newsletter (real paper or online) and would like to “reprint” a particular part of the newsletter you must ask first.
-Here’s how.